 This official record also serves as evidence for decisions, actions, assignments, and deadlines, in case of any discrepancy that may arise in the future.

 Meeting minutes can be used to protect businesses against legal liability by proving their ethical standards and practices as recorded in previous meetings.
 If any party wishes to question these standards, the meeting minutes records are written proof of how the organization is run.

 There are different ways of recording minutes of the meeting to fit specific purposes; let's find out about the main types of meeting minutes.

 What are the three types of meeting minutes?

 When recording meeting minutes, you must keep in mind the purpose behind recording them.
 Are you taking them for a board meeting or a team's sprint planning meeting?

 Each type of meeting meetings has a certain use; here are the three standard types:

 As the name suggests, action minutes are taken to record decisions and action items mentioned in the meeting.
 This type of meeting minutes is brief and doesn't include the detailed discussions that occurred during a meeting.

-This style is popular because the minute taker can usually take part in the meeting and write a brief list of outcomes in a meeting without too much detail, which could make it hard to navigate the minutes report.
+This style is popular because the minute taker can usually take part in the meeting and write a brief list of outcomes in the meeting without too much detail, which could make it hard to navigate the minutes report.

-The action minutes report is written in the form of numbered or bulleted list and is only reviewed by the people in the meeting.
+The action minutes report is written in the form of a numbered or bulleted list and is only reviewed by the people in the meeting.
 Its writing style is straightforward, simple, and usually common in board meetings.